autc04/Retro68/README.md

 and use the CIncludes directory from there.

-Put the C header files into a directory called "Universal Headers" at the top level of the Retro68 directory.
+Put the C header files into a directory called "CIncludes" at the top level of the Retro68 directory.

 Building